hgreen-akl/DS_practice/README.md

-# tidy_tuesday
+# Data Science Practice
-My attempts at Tidy Tuesday on R for datascience
+My attempts at analysis & visualisations from various datasets for practice applying data viz and data analysis

+I hope to do one attempt at a dataset each week.